prasadshingne/CarND-Traffic-Sign-Classifier-Project-Submit/writeup_PrasadShingne.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My model was based on LeNet architecture [cell 14].
+I added dropout layers after the RELU in the fully connected layers in order to avoid overfitting during training.
 The final model consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|